gulpjs/gulp/docs/writing-a-plugin/dealing-with-streams.md

 > It is highly recommended to write plugins supporting streams.
 Here is some information on creating a gulp plugin that supports streams.

-> Make sure to follow the best practice regarding error handling and add the line that make the gulp plugin re-emit the first error caught during the transformation of the content
+> Make sure to follow the best practices regarding error handling and add a line that makes the gulp plugin re-emit the first error caught during the transformation of the content.

 [Writing a Plugin](README.md) > Writing stream based plugins